-Sensibility
+Positionings

 Rosalind Gill: The term postfeminism came to prominence in the 1990s in the English-speaking world as a way of making sense of paradoxes and contradictions in the representation of women.
 In the media culture of the time, celebrations of 'girl power' and female success sat alongside the intense hostile scrutiny of women in the public eye; pronouncements about gender equality were juxtaposed with the growing misogyny of 'lad culture'; and assertions about the redundancy of feminism were paired with an intensified interest in sexual difference, and with the repeated assertion that any remaining inequalities were not the result of sexism but of natural differences and/or as women’s own choices.
 The apparent certainty of earlier periods had fragmented, giving way to a moment in which there seemed to be no singular template of normative femininity, and a strong sense of female autonomy, agency and choice pervaded media discourses.
 Everywhere feminism seemed – in Angela McRobbie’s (2009) famous formulation – to be ‘taken into account’ yet ‘repudiated’.
 The term ‘postfeminist’ – or sometimes post-feminist (with a much-contested hyphen) – developed as a way of speaking to the distinctiveness of circulating discourses and representations, and became a key part of the feminist lexicon.

 Against this context, I coined the notion of a ‘postfeminist sensibility’ to intervene in debates in three key ways.
 First, the notion of sensibility was designed to respond to the vastly different ways in which the term postfeminism was being used.
-As I argued (Gill, 2007), some people used the term to signal a temporal or historical shift- a time after second-wave feminism; others used it to delimit a new kind of feminism – sometimes a feminism influenced by post-structuralist or post-colonial thinking, or, alternatively, something akin to a new (third) ‘wave’ of feminism; while others still used the term to refer solely to a backlash against feminism.
+As I argued (Gill, 2007), some people used the term to signal a temporal or historical shift – a time after second-wave feminism; others used it to delimit a new kind of feminism – sometimes a feminism influenced by post-structuralist or post-colonial thinking, or, alternatively, something akin to a new (third) ‘wave’ of feminism; while others still used the term to refer solely to a backlash against feminism.
 None of these was entirely convincing to me or only seemed to speak to part of the picture, and, what’s more, the terms often seemed to be used interchangeably with people slipping between different meanings.
 The notion of sensibility was developed firstly, then, to contribute to conceptual clarity about the term.

 Secondly, the idea of sensibility was designed to emphasise that ‘postfeminism’ should be considered as a critical object – not, as was sometimes the case, taken to be an analytical perspective.
 That is, I sought to highlight that I am a feminist analyst of postfeminist culture, and not a postfeminist analyst or theorist.
 This foregrounded the idea of a critical approach to postfeminism – a sensibility that I argued had as much to do with neoliberalism as with feminism.

 Thirdly, the notion of a sensibility was designed to be used empirically as a way of analysing popular culture.
 It called attention to postfeminism as a circulating set of ideas, images, and meanings.
 Alternative formulations might have dubbed it an ‘ideology’ or a ‘discourse’ or even a ‘regime’, but the term ‘sensibility’ seemed more open, and also called attention to features that are sometimes explored through notions of affect, public mood, atmosphere or ‘structure of feeling’ (Williams, 1961), and that might be missed with an approach that centred only language.
-In my original work discussing postfeminism in media culture I considered several repetitive features of the sensibility including the emphasis upon choice and autonomy, the focus on women’s bodies as their source of value, and the centrality of ideas of ‘makeover’, including the requirement to ‘upgrade’ one’s psychic life to be positive, confident and glowing.
+In my original work discussing postfeminism in media culture I considered several repetitive features of the sensibility, including the emphasis upon choice and autonomy, the focus on women’s bodies as their source of value, and the centrality of ideas of ‘makeover’, including the requirement to ‘upgrade’ one’s psychic life to be positive, confident and glowing.